frzguida/abitrss/README.md

-# abitrss
+# abitrss - Tiny Tyny Rss instance

-Tiny Tyny Rss instance
+Here we can manage setup issue, requests add function (plugin), and more